skillrepos/copilot-hands-on/labs.md

 ![Split terminal](./images/ac16.png?raw=true "Split terminal")
 <br><br>

 8. Back in the chat interface, find the output section with the command to run the usage script.
 Hover over that command and click the popup icon that looks like a terminal or use the "..." and "Insert into terminal" sequence to insert it into the terminal.
+(If you don't see that entry in the onboarding guide, you can try using the prompt "**Tell me about the example script to see functionality**" or just enter the command.)

 ![Enter command to run script](./images/ac37.png?raw=true "Enter command to run script")
 <br><br>